 Counting Your Macros

-Since one of the main principles of the ketogenic diet is adhering to eating low carb/high-fat foods, you’ll want to count the macronutrients in your meal.
+Since one of the main principles of keto is adhering to eating low carb/high-fat foods, you’ll want to count the macronutrients in your meal.

-David Goggins Workout – Complete Navy SEAL Fitness Routine
+David Goggins Workout Routine — Complete Navy SEAL Fitness Plan

 How did he go from 300 pounds to less than 200 pounds in 2 months?
-Let’s take a look into the workout routine of The Toughest Man Alive.
+Let’s take a look at David Goggins’ workout routine.

 The 40% Rule

-David Goggins follows a concept called the 40% Rule – a philosophy he picked up from his training with the US Navy SEALs.
+David Goggins follows a concept called the 40% Rule — a philosophy he picked up from his Navy SEAL training.

 The rule is this: “When your mind is telling you that you’re done and that you cannot possibly go any further, you’re only actually 40% done.”

 This rule reminds Goggins that no matter how exhausted he feels, he can still muster up the strength to push a little bit farther.
 At times his support team thought he might seriously injure himself due to the levels of pain he pushed through.